 In the second half of the 19th century, my hometown became an important center of Hasidism, this most Eastern European of all Jewish movements.
 Between 1819 and 1875 the court became the seat of the rabbi and Hasidic leader Abraham Landau, known as Ciechanower.
 Then, the first group of Zionists was founded in the early twentieth century.
 Its founder was Samuel Jakub Kohen.

 I remember those blissful moments, sinking in a golden fog of childhood memories – I see a five year old me, running around the playground next to my grandma’s house.
-The playground was relatively big, with a slide that was a realization of my every dream: it was huge, shiny and one could not only slide down but then turn around and run all the way back to the top.
+The playground was relatively big, with a slide, which was a realization of every kid’s dream: huge, shiny and one could not only slide down but then turn around and run all the way back to the top.
 Back and forth, sliding down, and running all the way back up with laughter, mirth, boundless energy.

-It was only about 20 years later that I realized, why that playground was placed on this unnaturally looking, flat hill.
-As a child I did not question it, even though to adult eyes it looked a bit strange, very small, a hill of maybe five meters, with a flat, broad and wide top.
+It was only about 20 years later that I realized, what had been there, on this unnaturally looking, flat hill, before my playground took its space.
+As a child I did not question it, even though to adult eyes it looked a bit strange, very low, a hill of maybe five meters, with a broad and wide top.